 In pulmonary vein ablation, when the catheter reaches the heart, the tip will either freeze or heat areas of the heart that are misfiring to kill the tissue and restore the heart’s regular rhythm.

 If the surgery is successful, it cures the arrhythmia without the need for further medication to manage the heart’s rate or rhythm.

 Atrioventricular (AV) node ablation

-When the catheter reaches the upper chambers of the heart, radiofrequency energy destroys the small area of tissue that connects the upper chambers of the heart to the lower chambers of the heart.
+When the catheter reaches the upper chambers of the heart, radiofrequency energy destroys the small area of tissue that connects the upper and lower chambers.

 Surgical maze procedure

-- manage high blood pressure
+- managing blood pressure and cholesterol levels

-- eat a heart-healthy diet
+- following a heart-healthy diet

-- quit smoking
+- avoiding or quitting smoking

-- exercise regularly
+- exercising regularly

-- drink alcohol and caffeine in moderation
+- consuming alcohol in moderation

 These tips can also help prevent heart problems from developing.

 Anyone with A-fib should follow a doctor’s advice and take all medications as directed.